Superbrain8/Heroes-and-Generals-Bot/README.md

-Put your Bot token, MongoDB URL and Redis URL in the example.env rename example.env to .env if wanted use the ecosystem.config.js for pm2 (limits max restarts and can load jemalloc) if not use node . or pm2 start index.js --name <name of the instance>
+Put your Bot token, MongoDB URL and Redis URL in the example.env rename example.env to .env if wanted use the ecosystem.config.js for pm2 (limits max restarts and can load jemalloc) if not use node . or pm2 start index.js --name "name of the instance"